 I believe that most of the problems in our state, country, and worldwide, can be solved if all students grow up with an excellent educational system.

 Raised in Pike County Ohio, Beth attended Waverly City Schools.
 She was the Valedictorian of her graduating class and captain of the volleyball team.
 Her husband Mark, is a fellow Waverly High School alumnus.
 Mark graduated from The Ohio State University with a Bachelor’s Degree in Electrical Engineering.
 Then went on to earn his MBA from Xavier University.
-He has worked for America Electric Power for the last 38 years.
-Beth and Mark have been married for almost 37 years and together have four children: Nici, Mark, Jill and Matt and three grandchildren: Emilia, Molly and Wyatt.
+He has worked for American Electric Power for the last 38 years.
+Beth and Mark have been married for almost 38 years and together have four children: Nici, Mark, Jill and Matt and four grandchildren: Emilia, Molly, Wyatt and Maren.
 They currently reside in Chillicothe, Ohio.